SimasJakubenas/blackjack-milestone-p2/README.md

 ### The Strategy Plane

 For this project I've decided to delve into forbidden  waters of the gambling world.
-It's a massive industry netting $450B a year globaly and is on a trajectory to hit $1T befor 2030.
+It's a massive industry netting $450B a year globaly and is on a trajectory to hit $1T before 2030.
 My focus is to replicate a live casino-style blackjack game, while incorporating all the befenitial features of an online game.
 The value I wish to provide to the user is a platform where one can learn the game without investing any money, witness potential win/loss rates and hopefully reduce, minimise or completely eliminate one's loses.
 Idealy this website will educate one on the ins and outs of the game and discourage them from playing and losing their hard earned money.

 #### Problem Statement